AndrewLMason/AndrewLMason/README.md

     ```curl -fsSL -o install.sh https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh``` <br>
     ```bash install.sh```<br>

  3. Check again whether you have git installed.
-It is possible that during the brew installation, git would be installed:
+It is possible that during the brew installation, git would be installed:<br>
     ```which git``` <br>

-    if installed: /usr/bin/git (otherwise is not yet installed, and you have to installed as follows:
+    if installed: /usr/bin/git (otherwise is not yet installed, and you have to installed as follows:<br>

  4. Install git (if necessary):<br>
     ```brew install git``` <br>
-    (check again if git is finally installed)
+    (check again if git is finally installed)<br>